 Over the years they wrote many books about the folklore of England.
 What a richer place the world is since we had the Opies collecting and preserving a part of our culture.

 This article was posted on Wednesday, November 1st, 2017 at 9:17 pm and is filed under Countries & Cultures, England, English, English Nursery Rhymes, Iona & Peter Opie, Languages, Mama Lisa, Nursery Rhymes, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply